tomulanovski/gene2net/simulations/md_files/VISUALIZATION_GUIDE.md

 - [ ] Postprocessing run for each configuration
 - [ ] Summary pipeline run for each configuration
 - [ ] Network statistics file exists
-- [ ] Generated all 34 plots successfully
+- [ ] Generated all 42 plots successfully
 - [ ] Reviewed combined plots for overview
 - [ ] Reviewed faceted plots for details
-- [ ] Checked correlation heatmap for insights
+- [ ] Checked correlation heatmaps (aggregated and per-method) for insights
 - [ ] Reviewed tables
 - [ ] Selected figures for main text vs supplementary